Planning and Development Department Logo

 The Houston Office of Preservation and Houston Archaeological and Historical Commission are stewards to Houston’s historical heritage.
 This office oversees the creation of historic districts, landmarks and reviews requests for any new construction, demolition, or alterations to historic structures.
 Learn more about Historic Preservation.

-The Livable Places initiative creates opportunities in the development standards to encourage housing variety and affordability.
-Learn more about proposed changes and how to get involved in Livable Places.
+Development incentives that arose from the Livable Places initiative created opportunities in the development standards to encourage housing variety and affordability.
+Learn more about ordinance changes to Chapters 42 and 26.

 Vision Zero Logo